cmwylie19/enterprise-admission-controller/WORKSHOP.md

 3. Check the correctness of the mutated pods:

-Ignore-me pod should have not been mutated, both runAsUser should be 5.
+Ignore-me pod should have not been mutated (has the label), both runAsUser should be 5.

 ```bash
 kubectl get po ignore-me -o custom-columns='PodSecurityContext:.spec.securityContext.runAsUser,ContainerSecurityContext:.spec.containers[*].securityContext.runAsUser' -n phase-3